nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Feature details
 1. Similar to `add`, the app will validate the parameters supplied by the user with pre-determined formats for each attribute.
 2. If an input fails the validation check, an error message is provided which details the error and prompts the user for a corrected input.
-3. If the input passes the validation check, the corresponding `Student` is replaced by a new edited `Student` object and stored in the `VersionedAddressBook`.
+3. If the input passes the validation check, the corresponding `Person` is replaced by a new edited `Person` object and stored in the `VersionedAddressBook`.

 #### General Design Considerations
-Whether a new `Student` object should be created when editing a student entry.
+Whether a new `Person` object should be created when editing a student entry.
-* **Alternative 1 (Current choice):** `edit` will create a new `Student` object with the help of `EditPersonDescriptor`
+* **Alternative 1 (Current choice):** `edit` will create a new `Person` object with the help of `EditPersonDescriptor`
     * Pros:
-        * Meets the expectations of the immutable `Student` class.
+        * Meets the expectations of the immutable `Person` class.
     * Cons:
-        * Inefficient as an entire `Student` object is created even if only one field is changed. </br>
+        * Inefficient as an entire `Person` object is created even if only one field is changed. </br>

-* **Alternative 2:** `edit` directly sets the updated values in the existing `Student` object.
+* **Alternative 2:** `edit` directly sets the updated values in the existing `Person` object.
     * Pros:
         * More timely option and space efficient.
     * Cons:
-        * In order to execute this, `Student` cannot be immutable, this reduces the defensiveness of the program, making it more susceptible to errors.
+        * In order to execute this, `Person` cannot be immutable, this reduces the defensiveness of the program, making it more susceptible to errors.

 [↑ Back to top](#table-of-contents)